Stupid (Sarah McLachlan song)

-"Stupid" is a song written by Sarah McLachlan and produced by Pierre Marchand for McLachlan's 2003 album Afterglow.
-It was released as the album's second single in Australia and the United States in mid-2004.
+"Stupid" is a song written by Canadian singer-songwriter Sarah McLachlan and produced by Pierre Marchand for McLachlan's fifth studio album, Afterglow (2003).
+It was released as the album's second single on March 1, 2004.
+The song became McLachlan's highest-charting solo release in Australia, debuting and peaking at number 37 in June 2004.

-The song became McLachlan's highest charting single release in Australia, debuting at number thirty-seven in early June 2004.
-It spent seven weeks on the Australian ARIA Singles Chart, two of which were in the top fifty.

 A remix of the song, titled "The Mark Bell Mix" was featured on So You Think You Can Dance.

 Music video

 The music video features McLachlan in different time periods and was directed by Sophie Muller.